 - However, the importance of human interaction must not be forgotten.

 - The ongoing conundrum of how the combination of human and digital will manifest itself is one that has no clear answer and no clear winner.
 It will be a combination of the human and digital interface, but the recipe as yet remains unknown.

-- There will be a flight back to trust and big brands are likely to be the winners although we are likely to see increased interaction of financial products via consumer brands.
+- There will be a flight back to trust and big brands are likely to be the winners although we are likely to see increased interaction with financial products via consumer brands.

 Moderator: Sarah Collinson, Owen James Group